 KRIs are carefully established metrics that evaluate an organization’s most compelling risks.
 KRI risk management, backed by risk appetite statements and the organization’s risk management strategy, acts as an early warning of potential risks in different areas of the enterprise.
-Thus, ERM assures stakeholders that risks can be monitored and diminished instantly.

 The Role of KRIs in Enterprise Risk Management